Project policies

 • Compositions: Read draft, Read published, Create, Update, Delete, Publish

-• can be targeted by following criteria:
+• Can be targeted by the following criteria:

 • By composition type